 Skip to main content

 Lumenfall automatically routes your requests to the best available AI provider based on the model you specify and provider availability.
-Routing is managed by Lumenfall to ensure optimal reliability and performance.
+Routing is managed by Lumenfall to ensure optimal reliability, performance, and cost.

 How routing works